 Most amateurs either play in a blatantly straightforward manner or blindly continuation bet on the flop.
 These players are incredibly easy to play against because their strategy is so straightforward.
 In the past, most amateurs would make a continuation bet only when they flopped a hand they thought had significant value.
 This allowed competent players to indiscriminately apply pressure whenever the amateur checked because when the amateur checked, he certainly did not have a strong hand.
 Clearly if you only bet with your good hands, you will get crushed by your observant opponents.

 Eventually, most amateurs figured out that if they continuation bet every single time, they would be tougher to play against.
-The only problem with this is they then had an overly wide ranges when they bet.
+The only problem with this is they then have overly wide ranges when they bet.
 This allowed their observant opponents to apply pressure in spots where the board should be bad for the amateur’s range, resulting in the amateur frequently getting outplayed in sizable pots.
 I believe this is the level most amateurs were operating at during the WSOP.

 Instead of continuation betting with every hand or only with your best hands, I suggest you continuation bet almost every time except when the board is bad for your hand and it should also be good for your opponent’s range.
 You will find that you should usually decline continuation betting on boards that contain all middle cards, such as J-9-7, 9-8-6 and 8-7-3.
 The reason for this is because when you raise, your range will mostly consist of primarily big pairs and big unpaired cards.
 On middle card boards, you will usually have a hand that is tough to play if your continuation bet gets called or raised.
 It is also quite easy for your opponent to have a strong hand on these boards because the hands people typically call a raise with contain lots of implied odds hands, such as Js-9s, 8c-7c, and 7h-6h.
 Quite often, the best play is to check-fold when you have nothing and your opponent could easily have something.
 Of course, if you elect to have a check-folding range, as I suggest, be sure to mix in some check-raises and check-calls to ensure your opponent cannot automatically bet and take down the pot when you check.